 'Because, according to The comfort of the philosophy of Boethius, the human heart, more agile than the agile things, hardly remembers anything and is therefore naturally forgetful, it is for that reason necessary to affirm and confirm matters in the form of a written document.'

-Not much poetry has survived in Old-Frisian.
+Not much poetry has survived in the Old-Frisian language.
 Although the eternity formula quoted above comes close.
 But at least we know how the (formal) Old-Frisian language was written.
-Maybe the habit to record everything on paper had to do with the fact there was no government at all and the federation of the Seven Sealands was a feud society.
+Maybe the habit to record everything on paper had to do with the fact there was no government at all in Frisia, and the republican federation of the Seven Sealands was also a feud society.

-Moreover, according to an old-Frisian sage of the thirteenth century, the law was given to them by God himself.
-It is the story how twelve asegas (law experts who guided the course of a trial) were sent by Charlemagne onto the sea without rudder and oars.
+Moreover, according to an old-Frisian saga of the thirteenth century, the law was given to them by God himself.
+It is the story how twelve asegas, i.e. law experts who guided the course of a trial, were sent by Charlemagne onto the sea in a boat without rudder and oars.
 God sent a thirteenth asega, being Christ of course, to rescue them.
-From then on, Frisian law was divine and thus to be uphold under any circumstance.
-Read also our post: In debt to the beastly Westfrisians.
+Apparently God and Charlemagne were not fully in alignment.
+Read our blog post: In Debt to the Beastly Westfrisians for a more elaborate review of this saga.
+Anyhow, from then on, Frisian law was divine and thus to be uphold under any circumstance.
 You might say a variation of the Roman law pacta sunt servanda.
 And yes, the Frisians can be quite stubborn still, and attached to laws and rules.
-Not without reason the incident of Kneppelfreed 'Baton Friday' in 1951 was caused by a judge's interdiction to speak the Frisian language in his court.
-Read our blog post: Leeuwarden 2018: European Capital of Exiled Governments.
+Not without reason the incident of Kneppelfreed ‘baton Friday’ in 1951 was caused by a judge’s interdiction to speak the Frisian language in his court.
+Read our blog post Leeuwarden 2018: European Capital of Exiled Governments for more.

 Explicit expliceat, ludere scriptor eat.
 Est liber hic scriptus, qui scripsit sit benedictus.
 Qui me scribebat, Frisia Trahentium Maritimas [Frisia Coast Trail] nomen habebat.
 Non vindeat Christum, qui librum subtrahat istum.